 I put on a ridiculous looking headset that seemed twice as wide as any mainstream VR gear.
 I had visited the bottom of the ocean in VR before, but the last time I was there I was looking through lots of little squares.
 Try playing a video game with a screen porch door in front of your TV and you’ll get a taste of what most commercialized VR headsets are like today.
-This was better — more than halfway real.
+This was about twice as good.

 Headsets VS. Real Life

-A person’s real life field of view is approximately 170° horizontal and 130° vertical which, if we equate to digital terms, means you’re looking at about 10,200 x 7,800 pixels at any given time assuming both of your eyes are open.
+When looking straight ahead, a person’s real life field of view is approximately 170° horizontal and 130° vertical which, if we equate to digital terms, means you’re looking at about 10,200 x 7,800 pixels (totaling approximately 79.5M) at any given time assuming both of your eyes are open.
 You can find a more in-depth summary of these calculations on Road to VR.

 In theory, if a headset were to achieve a 360° field of view it would need about 21,600px of horizontal resolution all the way around.
-This means pixels would completely disappear to the naked eye — we wouldn’t be able to see them without a microscope.
+At this size, pixels would completely disappear to the naked eye — we wouldn’t be able to see them without a microscope.
 In addition to pixel density, our depth of focus is variable, meaning objects come in and out of focus as we move closer and further away.

 Traditionally (if that’s a word you can use in VR), headsets like the Oculus Rift and the HTC Vive have had a total pixel density of 2160 x 1200 in the field of view — a far cry from our every day 10,200 x 7,800.

 By comparison, an 8k headset like the Pimax is 150° horizontal and 120° vertical.
 Each eye has a panel of 3840 x 2160 so a total of 7,680 x 2160 or 16.6M pixels.
 So, is it 8k really?
 No, it’s close on horizontal field of view and still very very far from real life, but it looks significantly better than most of today’s widely available headsets.